Classify the solute represented in each of the following equation... | Channels for Pearson+

 Textbook Question

-Classify the solute represented in each of the following equations as a strong, weak, or nonelectrolyte:a.
-K₂SO₄(s) →H₂O 2K⁺(aq) + SO₄²⁻(aq)
+Classify the solute represented in each of the following equations as a strong, weak, or nonelectrolyte:b.
+NH₃(g) + H₂O(l) ⇌ NH₄⁺(aq) + OH⁻(aq)

 Verified step by step guidance